Work

 Some tools make you faster today but weaker tomorrow.
 Others cost you upfront and pay you back forever.

-We back steady growth over quick wins.
+We back slow compounding over fast erosion.
 Skills you build, not borrow.
 Understanding that compounds because you took the time to earn it.

 Judgment